 The image quality of HAWK-I is excellent across the entire field of view.
-In seeing limited mode (NoAOF) distortions are below 2% over the full 10' diagonal and the image quality has always been limited by the seeing (our best recorded images had FWHM below 2.2 pix, i.e. <0.23" in the Ks band).
-A reduction of the PSF FWHM by a factor of at least 1.25 is achieve when HAWK-I is used in combination with GRAAL.
+In seeing limited mode (No-AOF) distortions are below 2% over the full 10' diagonal and the image quality has always been limited by the seeing (our best recorded images had FWHM below 2.2 pix, i.e. <0.23'' in the Ks band).
+A reduction of the PSF FWHM by a factor of at least 1.25 is achieved when HAWK-I is used in combination with GRAAL.
 The FWHM improvement factor highly depends on the ground layer fraction measured at the moment of the information, as seen in the Figure 10.
-It is highly recommended to use the HAWK-I ETC to deter mine what the turbulence category needs to be requested to achieve the required image quality for the scientific goal.
+It is highly recommended to use the HAWK-I ETC to determine what the turbulence category needs to be requested to achieve the required image quality for the scientific goal.
+In November 2021, the HAWK-I 3LGS mode is commissioned.
+The 3LGS mode could be used, when one of the lasers is out of operation.
+The performance of degraded 3LGS mode is very similar to that of full 4LGS mode.